Item 1 – Introduction

 We typically deduct our AUM Fee from one or more of your accounts, in advance, on a quarterly basis.
 Because our AUM Fee is calculated as a percentage of your assets under management, the more assets you have in your advisory account, the more you will pay us for our investment management services.
 Therefore, we have an incentive to encourage you to increase the assets maintained in accounts we manage.
-We generally require an aggregate minimum asset level of $250,000 to provide investment advisory services.
+We do not generally require a minimum asset level or annual fee to provide investment advisory services.

 Other Fees and Costs: Your investment assets will be held with a qualified custodian.
 Custodians generally charge brokerage commissions and/or transaction fees for effecting certain securities transactions.
 In addition, relative to all mutual fund and exchange traded fund purchases, certain charges will be imposed at the fund level (e.g. management fees and other fund expenses).

 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.

 Additional Information: For more detailed information about our fees and costs related to our management of your account, please See Item 5 in our ADV Part 2A.